bharatbjj/VSCodeFiori/README.md

 # VSCodeFiori
-Fiori apps development in VS Code
+Fiori Apps Development in Microsoft VS Code
 This Workspace contains the apps for SAP Fiori.